 In the second round she came up against the 2010 French Open Champion Francesca Schiavone and she lost the match in a tough three-setter.

 The match has made her believe that it will not be long before she comes out on top when playing a high-profile player in the same nerve-wracking conditions.

-At the post-match press conference she said "The more I play these sort of matches I will definitely be more experienced and more confident."
+At the post-match press conference, she said “The more I play these sort of matches I will be more experienced and more confident.”